Getting Started with Evernote for:

 Related Notes are currently available in Evernote for Mac as a Premium feature, as well as Evernote Web Clipper for Chrome and Evernote Clearly.

 Evernote provides you with all the tools you need to visually communicate ideas, share feedback, and collaborate with friends and co-workers.
-Easily mark up images and PDFs with lines, shapes, arrows, and more.
+Easily annotate images and PDFs with lines, shapes, arrows, and more.

-Premium users can mark up PDFs and include a Markup Summary
+Premium users can annotate PDFs and include an Annotation Summary

 Use the Arrow tool to point out an exact spot or item on an image or PDF with arrows: